jakobib/angularjs2014/angularjs-library-services.md

 body to display a sorted list of books with an HTML template.
 The template makes use of standard AngularJS directives (`ng-repeat`, `ng-if`) and expressions (`| orderBy:'title'`, `b.title`, `b.author`).
-The application logic to create such a list could also be packed in a new directive to be used at multiple places.
+The application logic to create such a list could also be packed in a new directive to be used as "widget" at multiple places.

 # Modules for embedding library services